Delaware County Community College: Southeast Center

 The Southeast Center campus is located in the Folcroft Business Park near Academy Park High School in Sharon Hill, Pennsylvania.
 It spans 26000 ft2.
 The campus opened in 2004 with 15 general and computer classrooms, a self-service café and dining area and social services.

 Upper Darby Center

-The Upper Darby Center campus is located behind the Barclay Square Shopping Center on Garrett Road in Upper Darby, Pennsylvania.
+The Upper Darby Center campus is located behind the Barclay Square Shopping Center on Garrett Road in Upper Darby Township, Pennsylvania.
 The campus opened in 2012 and has six classrooms.
 It has the capacity to serve up to 1,800 students each year.